 Leader: Myke Jacobs, assisted by Roger Cookson

-Photo shoots are currently suspended, but members meet weekly using Zoom showing photographs on an agreed theme.
-Alternate weeks are dedicated to technical issues, such as ISO settings, aperture- and speed-priority, etc.
+Group photo shoots are currently suspended, but members meet every other week using Zoom showing photographs on an agreed theme.
+Alternate sessions are dedicated to technical issues, such as ISO settings, aperture- and speed-priority, etc.

 It’s intended to be a fun-oriented group rather than a technocratic, competitive society.